 What is Change Control in Project Management?

-Change control is a process to avoid unnecessary disruption by detecting, recording, and approving all necessary adjustments taking place in a project.
+To define change control, It is a process to avoid unnecessary disruption by detecting, recording, and approving all necessary adjustments taking place in a project.

 Change initiatives at scale, like digital transformation, need the complete cooperation of different groups and teams and therefore come with more challenges for Project managers.
-These kinds of initiatives demand rigorous and structured control procedures.
+These kinds of initiatives demand rigorous and structured change control procedures.

-One of the primary functions of change management is to limit unapproved alterations, which in turn helps cut down on mistakes.
+One of the primary functions of change control management is to limit unapproved alterations, which in turn helps cut down on mistakes.
 Also, project managers can use available resources better by following a structured and integrated change control process.

 What is the Role of Change Request?